Alygnt/Forward-SMS/README.md

 > Download Fsms.apk from this repository code

+> Download Apk editor pro from google or from somewhere

 > Open apk editor and select apk from files and then open a folder in which you downloaded Fsmsapk and select that app

 > after clicking on the app now select decompile all files